TRRT004/TrrtBotFramework/README.md

 	cmake ..
 	make
 	```
-4. Configure the bot: Create a `config.json` file in the root directory with your bot token:
+4. Configure the bot: Create a `token.json` file in the `config` directory with your bot token:
 	```json
 	{
     	"token": "YOUR_DISCORD_BOT_TOKEN"